ericlyon/pd-lyonpotpourri/README.md

 Best wishes for the success of your creative projects and explorations!

 Eric Lyon
 ericlyon@vt.edu
-Department of Music
+School of Performing Arts | Music
-Institute for Creativity, Arts, and Technology Virginia Tech
+Institute for Creativity, Arts, and Technology
-# lyonpotpourri3.0
+Virginia Tech